 Welcome to the Department of Neurology!

-The department includes clinical, research and teaching faculty at Truman Medical Centers (TMC) and at our major affiliated clinical sites: Saint Luke’s Marion Bloch Neuroscience Institute, and the Neuroscience Institute at Research Medical Center.
+The department, including our recently approved adult neurology residency program, is the beneficiary of a truly diverse clinical experience and exposure to a wide variety of neurologic disorders at Truman Medical Center (TMC) and at our major affiliated sites: Saint Luke’s Marion Bloch Neuroscience Institute, the Department of Child Neurology at the Children’s Mercy Hospital, the Center for Behavioral Health, and the Neuroscience Institute at Research Medical Center.

-I hope you enjoy learning about our department!
+I hope you enjoy learning about Neurology at UMKC!

 The vision is to advance the health care of patients with neurological diseases, to improve medical education and foster academic neuroscience, including research, in the state of Missouri.